Prescription hair loss treatment stops hair loss or encourages hair growth in 9 out of 10 men.

 If you would like to get personalised advice on how to cope with hair loss, you can book a telephone consultation with one of our doctors.

-Propecia Tablets are an effective oral hair loss treatment.
-Propecia is a prescription treatment for male pattern hair loss taken orally once a day every day.
-It stops hair loss or leads to hair regrowth in 9 out of 10 men.
+Propecia and finasteride ablets are an effective oral hair loss treatment.
+Both are prescription treatments for male pattern hair loss and are taken orally once a day every day.
+They stop hair loss or leads to hair regrowth in 9 out of 10 men.
 Patients need a continuous treatment for at least 3 months for the treatment to start to take effect.
 Propecia can’t stop your body being oversensitive to the hormone dihydrotestosterone (DHT).
 There is no known way to reverse that.

 Instead, it stops your body producing the hormone in the first place.
 As your DHT levels fall, your hair will go back to growing the way it did before you started balding.